Green Party of Aotearoa New Zealand: Foundations

 The Green Party traces its origins to the Values Party, the world's first national-level environmentalist party.
 The Values Party originated in 1972 at Victoria University of Wellington.
 While it gained a measure of public support in several elections, the then first-past-the-post electoral system meant that the party did not win any seats in the House of Representatives.
 Some of the founding members of the Green Party of Aotearoa New Zealand, notably Jeanette Fitzsimons, Rod Donald and Mike Ward, had been active members of the Values Party at the outset of the Green movement in the 1970s.

-At the 1989 local-body elections multiple candidates stood for local government positions under the "Green" label.
+At the 1989 local-body elections, multiple candidates stood for local government positions under the "Green" label.
 It saw the election of New Zealand's first Green city councillor, Stephen Rainbow, in Wellington.
 He was joined the next year by councillor Merrin Downing, who left the Citizens' Association to join the Greens.

-In May 1990, remnants of the Values Party merged with a number of other environmentalist organizations to form the modern Green Party.
+In May 1990, remnants of the Values Party merged with a number of other environmentalist organisations to form the modern Green Party.
 This sparked a resurgence of support, with the new group winning 6.85% of the vote (but no seats) in the 1990 election.